airball-aero/airball-embedded/mechanical/probe/instructions/instructions.md

   <img src="./images/rear-assy-13-icon.jpg">
 </a>

-Secure the RAM ball to the mounting plate using the supplied 1/4"-20 flat head screw, and hand tighten until the hexagonal portion of the RAM ball meets the hexagonal pocket in proper alignment.
+Secure the RAM ball to the mounting plate using the supplied 1/4"-20 flat head screw, and finger tighten until the hexagonal portion of the RAM ball meets the hexagonal pocket and is in proper alignment.

 <a href="./images/rear-assy-14.jpg">
   <img src="./images/rear-assy-14-icon.jpg">